LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MagneticReadoutProcessing_library_hosted_on_PyPi.png%%

 One important point that improves usability for users is the simple installation of all (+mrp) modules.
-As it is created in the Python programming language, there are several public package registry where users can provide their software modules.
+As it is created in the Python programming language, there are several public package registries where users can provide their software modules.

 Here, \href{https://pypi.org}{PyPI} figure \ref{MagneticReadoutProcessing_library_hosted_on_PyPi.png} is the most commonly used package registry and offers direct support for the package installation program (+pip) shown in listing \ref{lst:setup_lib_with_pip}.